CH6832/exploratory-tech-studio/tech-studio-projects/financial-industry/blockchain-and-cryptocurrency-simulation/java/README.md

 - **Proof of Work**: Tests mining functionality and ensures hash meets difficulty requirements.
 - **Proof of Stake**: Validates validator selection based on stake.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Create a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.